gardener/gardener/docs/extensions/provider-local.md

 This CoreDNS instance is responsible for enabling the components running in the shoot clusters to be able to resolve the DNS names when they communicate with their `kube-apiserver`s.

-It contains static configuration to resolve the DNS names based on `local.gardener.cloud` to either the `istio-ingressgateway.istio-ingress.svc` or the `kube-apiserver.<shoot-namespace>.svc` addresses (depending on whether the `--apiserver-sni-enabled` flag is set to `true` or `false`).
+It contains a static configuration to resolve the DNS names based on `local.gardener.cloud` to either the `istio-ingressgateway.istio-ingress.svc` or the `kube-apiserver.<shoot-namespace>.svc` addresses (depending on whether the `--apiserver-sni-enabled` flag is set to `true` or `false`).

 ### Controllers